jasminablaze/Pokedex/README.md

 Pokedex-app:

-This web application is designed using HTML, CSS and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+This web application is designed using HTML, CSS and JavaScript, jQuery and Bootstrap.
+It loads data from an external API and enables the viewing of data points in detail.

 The app is designed in the following steps: